bluesea147/bluesea147.github.com/_posts/2012-09-16-paper-review:-practical-memory-leak-detection.md

 ####3) Including Dangling pointer Error Report

-As the paper has worked out the memory leaking problem, why not also include the further analysis  on dangling pointer error?
+The work can be revised a little to handle dangling pointer problem.
 Firstly we could get the reaching definition for pointers.
 And for each pointer's using point, compute the guards along the path from “free()” point to pointer's using point, then this task is also be transformed to a similar problem: identify the conditions that would lead free() pint flowing to not-redefined pointers using point.
 So we could still solve this problem by the aid of FastCheck system.

-####4) Trade-off between efficiency and precision

-In the paper's experiment section, we could notice, some existing similar leaking detection tool, for instance,  Saturn, outperform than this tool.
-The only drawback is its low speed.
-If we put some techniques, such as traversal depth, applied algorithm as parameters, then the tool is configurable and user-friendly.

 ###Questions & Understanding